 When it comes to car insurance issues that could impact your claim, there are two you should be particularly aware of.
 First, if you have been financially impacted by COVID-19, your first impulse may be to save money by canceling your car insurance.
 However, even if you are currently driving minimally, if you get in an accident without insurance coverage, even if you are not at fault, it can cause serious problems.
 This is especially true in New Jersey because we are a no-fault state and accident victims must first settle accident claims with their own insurer.
 If you are struggling financially, it is in your best interest to contact your insurer and see if they will allow you to delay payment.
 Many insurers are offering this option due to COVID-19.

 Another issue that can arise is if you get into an accident caused by a driver without insurance.
 If your injuries are minor and you have insurance, you will simply file a claim against your own policy.
-(If this happens, you should of course look out for lowball offers.)
+(In case this happens, you should of course look out for lowball offers.)
 If your auto policy includes underinsured/uninsured coverage, you can rely on this.
 However, if you suffer injuries that are serious enough that you are allowed to sue under New Jersey law, it may be difficult for you to recover damages.
 If you find yourself in this stressful situation, your first step should be to contact a Passaic County personal injury lawyer.

 When to Talk to a Personal Injury Lawyer